jmwislez/fli3d_lib/README.md

 ## Install this library
 Install these files as a library in the Arduino IDE by going into ```Arduino\libraries```, and doing ```git clone https://github.com/jmwislez/fli3d_lib```.
+Note that ESP32 core 1.0.6 was used (2.0.4 gave compilation errors).

 ## Install other dependencies